 *This course is under review and some outcomes may change.

-Note: If circumstances change there could be a mix models of delivery e.g online, face to face one day per week or block options.
+Note: If circumstances change there could be mixed models of delivery e.g online, face to face one day per week or block options.

 4 x four day block courses (includes overnight)